Skip to Content

 Styling multi-textured curly hair begins with prioritizing its health.
 Regularly balance moisture and protein levels using deep conditioners or overnight masks.
 Multi-textured hair means varied curl patterns; you might have wavy curls at the front and tighter patterns at the back, especially if transitioning from chemically straightened hair.

-Begin with frequent co-washing, using a detangling brush under cold water for luster and hydration.
+Begin with frequent co-washing, using a detangling brush with plenty of conditioner and warm water to maximize slip and gently melt tangles.
 This ensures each texture gets the nutrients it needs.
 Stylist Whitney Eaddy suggests extra care for multitextured hair, like sectioning and finger coiling strands for uniform curls and definition.

-Spot styling can address areas of frustration; use hot tools like flat irons on super curly sideburns or tight coils for a uniform look.
-Always protect hair with heat protectants and deep treatments.
+Spot styling can address areas of frustration.
+Avoid using high-heat flat irons on fragile edges and sideburns to force uniformity, as this causes severe breakage; try gentle heat-free methods like twist-outs instead.
+If you choose to use heat on sturdier sections, always protect hair with heat protectants and deep treatments.
 Alternatively, go heat-free with methods like rag sets or sock curls for overnight, uniform texture.

 Different hair sections might need varied products or amounts.
 Distribute moisturizers and nourishing products evenly, providing extra hydration to kinkier textures.
 Understanding which parts need more care leads to healthier, defined curls.